top of page

 Fact Sheet's

-Pass out this Fact Sheet to potential member's along with the recruitment letter above.
-These Fact Sheet's are also perfect for explaining what FBLA has to offer when seeking sponsorships, or talking to school administration.
-Enlarge the file to poster size and hang up on school walls.
-Please contact Matt Hird for the file.
+Pass out this Fact Sheet to potential members along with the recruitment letter above.
+These Fact Sheets are also perfect for explaining what FBLA has to offer when seeking sponsorships, or talking to school administration.
+Enlarge the file to poster size and hang it up on school walls!

 National Fact Sheet